masseyy/AmazonWebScraper/README.md

 The config.py file has very clear instructions.

 Open terminal and change the directory to where the files are in the unzipped folder.
-You can do this on a MacOS computer like 'cd ./Downloads/AmazonWebScraper' or by clicking and droping the folder into the terminal.
+You can do this on a MacOS computer like 'cd ./Downloads/AmazonWebScraper-master' (without the ') or by clicking and droping the folder into the terminal.

 You can now type the command 'python3 app.py' (without the ') into the terminal.
 Enjoy!